-Preliminary rating for reliability: 🗌 High Moderate 🗆 Low 🗆 Insuffic ient 2b.
-Valid ity Maintenar ice measure es - less emphasis if no new t esting data provided : 2b1.
-Validity: Spe cifications 2b1.
+Preliminary rating for reliability: 🗌 High  Moderate 🔲 Low 🔲 Insufficient 2b.
+Validity Maintenance measures - less emphasis if no new testing data provided 2b1.
 Validity Specifications.
-This se ection shoul d determine if the e measure s pecifications are consistent with the evidence.
-Specifications consistent with ev vidence in 1 a.
-Yes  🗌 □ Somewh nat 🗆 Νο Question for the Committee: Are the specifications consister nt with the e vidence?
+This section should determine if the measure specifications are consistent with the avidence Specifications consistent with evidence in 12 \square Ves \square Somewhat \square No Question for the Committee: • Are the specifications consistent with the evidence?
 2b2.
 Validity testing 2b2.
 Validity Testing should demonstrate the measure data elements are correct and/or the measure score correctly reflects the quality of care provided, adequately identifying differences in quality.
-For maintenance measures, summarize the validity testing from the prior review: The validity testing submitted by the measure developer from the prior review is fairly consistent with the information presented to the Standing Committee for maintenance review.
+For maintanance measures, summarize the validity testing from the prior review: To maintenance measures, summarize the valuity testing nom the phor review. • The validity testing submitted by the measure developer from the prior review is fairly consistent with the information presented to the Standing Committee for maintenance review.
 There are no material updates to the validity testing.
-SUMMARY OF TESTING Validity testing level  Measure score  Data element testing against a gold standard  Both Mothod of validity tasting of the measure score: A Face validity only Empirical validity testing of the measure score Validity testing method: • The developer describes several validity tests.
-First, the developer asserts the validity of claims-based measures noting that prior measures for alternate conditions have been endorsed and used for public reporting.
-Prior valid.
-However, NQF requirement require validity testing be conducted with the measure as specified. • The developer notes that the measure is valid since it was developed based on measure development guidelines.
+Validity testing level 🖄 Measure score  Data element testing against a gold standard 🗋 Both Method of validity testing of the measure score: ⊠ Face validity only Empirical validity testing of the measure score Validity testing method: The developer describes several validity tests.
+First, the developer asserts the validity of claims-based measures active that grieg measures for alternate and difference based and used for multile negative.
+Briegenergy moting that prior measures for alternate conditions have been endorsed and used for public reporting.
+Prior measures have been tested against their authoritative source to demonstrate that the underlying data elements are valid.
+However, NOF requirement require validity testing be conducted with the measure as specified. • The developer notes that the measure is valid since it was developed based on measure development guidelines.
 While following measure development guidelines is highly encouraged, NQF requires testing on either data elements or the measure score. • The developer explains that the measure was assessed by external groups providing results of as systematic assessment of face validity.
 The developers surveyed their technical expert panel.
-A systematic assessment of face Finally the developer evaluates the validity of the measure cohort and risk adjustment model with registry data validation.
+A systematic assessment of face Finally, the developer evaluates the validity of the measure cohort and risk adjustment model with registry data. validation.
 Validity testing results: • The systematic assessment of face validity demonstrated that 71% of the measure developers technical advisory panel agreed that the measure will provide an accurate reflection of quality.
-The registry validation of the patient cohort demonstrated an overall agreement rate of 95.6% of matched patients between the claims cohort and the registry cohort • The developer notes that any inconsistencies between the two cohorts can be due to coding errors in the claims data, abstraction errors in the registry data, or may be due to inconsistencies in the probabilistic matching process used to create a matched set of patients for the validation. with the claims-based and registry-based measures.
+Ihe registry validation of the patient cohort demonstrated an overall agreement rate of 95.6% of matched patients hot was the claims schort and the registry schort • The developer notes that any inconsistencies between the two cohorts can be due to coding errors in the claims data, abstraction errors in the registry data, or may be due to inconsistencies in the probabilistic matching process used to create a matched set of patients for the validation. • To demonstrate the validity of the risk adjustment model, the developer compared the distribution of hospital RSRRs with the claims-based and registry-based measures.
 The developer found that overall 63 out of 829 (7.6%) of the hospitals had greater than 1% absolute difference in RSRR between the claims-based vs. registry-based measure.
 In particular, 8 hospitals changed performance categories.
 Note, these results are only generalizable to STS hospitals and the STS registry does not capture all patients in all hospitals.

-Questions for the Committee \circ Is the test sample adequate to generalize for widespread implementation? \circ Do the results demonstrate sufficient validity so that conclusions about quality can be made? \circ Do you agree that the score from this measure as specified is an indicator of quality?
+- \circ Is the test sample adequate to generalize for widespread implementation? - \circ Do the results demonstrate sufficient validity so that conclusions about quality can be made? - Do you agree that the score from this measure as specified is an indicator of quality?

 2b3-2b7.
 Threats to Validity